20DianaRivero01/Programming_2/final_project.md

 * Bootstrap Studio
 * MySQL

-#### PORCESS
+#### PROCESS

 I used Bootstarp Studio, just for take the design that i used from every page, also when I export each one, I tooked the code htlm from every design, it was just to analyze what variables the developer used and to take references of it so then i will see and adjust the botoms that i will use for the program.

 In visual code I create a folder where I work my code, i used the lenguage php to create the logic of my program, it is old but it is used for create web pages.
 It took me a while to analyze the lenguage, but before I started programming I analyze the structure that I was about to code and then just transformed it into php lenguage.
+Then, I create a folder inside my framework which I named it "views", and it saved all the desings with the code html, and in my code I just put the direction of the carpet so when I open my **"localhost/WEBPAGE"** there will apear the desing I took from Bootstarp and in my code I manipulated it to open diferent pages deppend on the button or the behavior of the user.

 I used XAMP to active and acces to MySQL and with MySQL I created my dataBase which is in charge of save the data of all the users registers, there is a table named "ussers" which save the email and the password from the user (I also add another colum named "age" just for practice) and it will work to prove if the user is already registrated and can access or if it is not, and also it will be able to add the data of the new users.